-The sections below gather together links to our postings about various trips we’ve taken on Viking River Cruises.
+The sections below gather together links to our postings about the various trips we’ve taken with Viking River Cruises.

 Lyon and Provence – November 2018

 We added a lot of time on our own ahead of a cruise on the Rhône from Avignon to Lyon.
 There’s more information in our posting Trois Bisous.
 Here are the blog posts about this trip:

 - Three nights in Paris:

 - Six nights in Provence, and

 - A weeklong river cruise on the Rhône with Viking River Cruises.

 We started our trip a week ahead of the Viking River Romantic Danube cruise with a stay we arranged on our own in Paris, as well as a pre-cruise extension in Prague offered by Viking.
 Here are all our blog posts from this trip: